-You can fund your contribution from any source including State, Territory and local government grants.
+You can fund your contribution from any source including state, territory and local government grants.
 Your contribution must be cash.

-Where you receive a cash contribution from another source (e.g. State government), the source must provide you with formal documentation confirming the cash contribution so you can attach it to your application.
+Where you receive a cash contribution from another source (e.g. state government), the source must provide you with formal documentation confirming the cash contribution so you can attach it to your application.

-Your contribution can also come from Aboriginal Benefits Account, Financial Assistance Grants to local government and fully repayable loans from organisations such as Indigenous Business Australia and the Northern Australia Infrastructure Facility, as these are not considered Commonwealth funding.
+Your contribution can also come from the Aboriginal Benefits Account, Financial Assistance Grants to local government, and fully repayable loans from organisations such as Indigenous Business Australia and the Northern Australia Infrastructure Facility, as these are not considered Commonwealth funding.
+Please check the individual agreements to ensure you can use the funds as your contribution to your proposed BBRF project.